Master of Business Administration

 The Health Sector Management (HSM) program is available to full-time and part-time students.
 The full-time HSM MBA program consists of:

-- 18 credits of electives
+- 18 units of additional electives

 - A Health Sector internship

 Through the Health Sector Management MBA program, students learn essential management skills and develop the conceptual frameworks necessary to apply them successfully in the field of healthcare.
-The program requires a Health Sector internship, which students complete during the summer between the first and second years of the program.
+The program requires a Health Sector internship, which students typically complete during the summer between the first and second years of the program.

 The Health Sector Management curriculum augments the core MBA with required courses that provide an in-depth understanding of the structure and operation of healthcare systems.
 Building on the skills acquired in the core MBA program, the Health Sector Management curriculum focuses on health service delivery, life science products, and health sector consulting.

-HSM Full-Time Curriculum—64 cr
+HSM Full-Time Curriculum—64 units

 Note: Two of the eight electives must be HSM electives in addition to HM 703, HM 710 or HM 717, plus HM 820, in the second year.